jakegrella/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  Closure is what gives us the ability to put functions together.
+The way that closures work allow us access to an outer function's scope from an inner function, enforcing the idea of inheritance.

 2. Study the following code, then answer the questions below.

 ```js